Harshulus/WebsiteDev/README.md

 <p align="center"><img src="static/img/Endeavour3.png" alt="Logo" width="300"></p>

-## About Endeavour
+## About Website

-The Endeavour Group continually focuses on creating an online educational platform that caters for the needs of The University of Sydney Students.
+An online educational platform that caters for the needs of The University of Sydney Students.
 Specifically, the website contains free information regarding website design and development.

 ### Coding languages our site will teach